adamysyim/quality-of-life-eco395m-final/README.md

 - However, during the last five years, the Health Care Index showed the most decline in ranking, from 5 to 24.
 The pollution Index ranking also showed deterioration, from 10 to 24.

 To find out more on individual cities, please visit our [DASHBOARD](https://share.streamlit.io/adamysyim/quality-of-life-eco395m-final/main/app.py)

+  #### Conclusion
+- What are the best cities to live in the world and in the US?
+  ☞ Raleigh in North Carolina ranks 1st(2022) in the world.

+- What are the factors that affect the quality of life in that cities?
+  ☞ Purchasing Power Index, Property Price to Income Ratios, and Cost of Living Index are the main factors.

+- How the ranking of some of those cities change over the last 5 years?
+  ☞ Raleigh in North Carolina ranks 3rd(2018) → 1st(2022)
+     Canberra in Australia ranks 1st(2018) → 2nd(2022)

 ## Limitations of the Dataset
 - Some indexes are based on surveys.
 Therefore, there is always a risk that people will provide dishonest answers and there can be differences in how people understand the survey questions.
 Surveys don’t provide the same level of personalization.